Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Theory

-where $s$ is defined as the logarithmic slope of the cumulative distribution and is a property of the target sample.
+One generally considers a simple model for the luminosity function, a power law such that \citep{schneider1992gravitational,broadhurst1995mapping} where $s$ is defined as the logarithmic slope of the cumulative distribution and is a property of the target sample.
 We note that for this specific function, cumulative and differential distributions have the same shape.
 By inserting \cref{eq:power_law} in \cref{eq:cumulative_general}, we obtain that

-where $\Delta\e{len} = n'(<m_l)/n(<m_l) - 1$ is the perturbation on the number count due to magnification bias in a given direction on the sky and $\kappa$ is the lensing convergence.
+where $\Delta\e{len} = n'(<m_l)/n(<m_l) - 1$ is the perturbation on the number count due to magnification bias in a given direction on the sky, and $\kappa$ is the lensing convergence.
 In the second line we have performed a first-order Taylor expansion on the magnification as $\mu = 1 + 2\kappa$ (hereafter referred to as the `weak-lensing limit'), with $|\kappa|\ll 1$.
-Gravitational lensing induces two competing terms on the observed number counts as seen in \cref{eq:delta_lens_approx}: the $s$-dependent term implies that in magnified regions ($\mu>1$, $\kappa>0$), the flux of sources increases so that we are more likely to find objects (and conversely, there are less chances to find objects in demagnified regions).
+Gravitational lensing induces two competing terms on the observed number counts as seen in \cref{eq:delta_lens_approx}: the $s$-dependent term implies that in magnified regions ($\mu>1$, $\kappa>0$), the flux of sources increases so that we are more likely to find objects (and conversely, the chances of finding objects in demagnified regions are lower).
 The second term, which is usually referred to as `dilution bias', describes the change in size of solid angles on the sky.
-Magnified regions occupy more space, so that for a constant density, we should find less objects in those regions than on average.
+Magnified regions occupy more space, so that for a constant density, we should find fewer objects in these regions than on average.
 These two effects cancel exactly for $s = 0.4$.